Yehudi Menuhin International Competition for Young Violinists: History

 In 2016, the 100th anniversary of Menuhin's birth, the competition returned to London, where once again it was based at the Royal Academy of Music, with its gala concerts held at the Royal Festival Hall.
 The 2018 competition was held in Geneva, Switzerland.
 The 2021 competition was held in Richmond, Virginia.

 Organization

-The Menuhin Competition is operated by the Menuhin Competition Trust, a UK-registered charity.
-Its president is the Japanese violinist and conductor Joji Hattori.
-The trust also has close ties to the Menuhin family.
+The Menuhin Competition is operated by the ‘Fondation Concours Menuhin’, a foundation registered in Switzerland.
+Its president is H.S.H.
+Prince Etienne d’Arenberg.
+The foundation also has close ties to the Menuhin family.
 Yehudi Menuhin's daughter Zamira Menuhin-Benthall is its Life Patron and his grandson Aaron Menuhin serves as one of the trustees.

-The competition's artistic director is the pianist Gordon Back.

-As of 2016, the chair of the jury is the American violinist Pamela Frank who has held the post since 2012.
-Past jury members have included Maxim Vengerov, Dong-Suk Kang, Arabella Steinbacher, Ray Chen, Jeremy Menuhin, Julia Fischer, and Tasmin Little.
+Past jury members have included American violinist Pamela Frank, Maxim Vengerov, Dong-Suk Kang, Arabella Steinbacher, Ray Chen, Jeremy Menuhin, Julia Fischer, and Tasmin Little.